Traffic and Environmental Zone: Late 1990s step-down

 Staffed checkpoints began to be phased out after the IRA announced a ceasefire in 1994, and were no longer used after the 1990s.

 Attacks outside the ring

 In 1996, the IRA attacked another area of central London by exploding a bomb in Docklands, resulting in two deaths, 39 other casualties and £85 million worth of damage.
-The attack showed that even if the TEZ were able to hinder attacks inside the City itself, terrorists could instead target other high-value areas such as the Docklands or Westminster.
+The attack showed that even if the ring of steel were able to hinder attacks inside the City itself, terrorists could instead target other high-value areas such as the Docklands or Westminster.

 Early 2000s step up

 Following the September 11 attacks in the United States in 2001, and a reported increased terrorist threat to the United Kingdom, security was stepped up with occasional spot checks on vehicles entering the cordon, although not to previous levels.
 In December 2003, the ring of steel was widened to include more businesses in the City.
 This was as a direct result of a police report that categorised a terrorist attack on the City as "inevitable".
 Traffic entering the City is also monitored and recorded at the boundary of the London congestion charging zone, which covers a wider area.